 3. Social media is your best friend

-I'm sure you have heard that social media is the new best friend to the small business owner, and I really do believe it's true!!
-In the past year, I have steadily increased engagement on my social media sites (particularly Pinterest and Instagram), and from posting more and more intentional, better-quality photos with beneficial content, I have seen a substantial increase in my social media wedding referrals!
+I’m sure you have heard that social media is the new best friend to the small business owner, and I really do believe it’s true!!
+In the past year, I have steadily increased engagement on my social media sites (particularly Pinterest and Instagram), and from posting more and more intentional, better-quality photos with beneficial content, I have seen a substantial increase in my social media wedding referrals, particularly Instagram, which is where I find over 65% of my clients!
 My advice is to make a game plan and set a goal for your social media interactions, and then see how your engagement continues to grow!

 4. Getting legal is smart